daviddennis02/terraform-cloudtrybe/README.md

   To avoid unwanted charges use ```terraform destroy``` to tear down your infrastructure.
  * AWS CLI installed in your development machine, use this guide https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html
-* Dynatrace Free Trial Account
+* Dynatrace Free Trial Account to monitor our EC2 Instance and Nginx Webserver